 However, if there is no identifiable explanation you can apply the following:

-- shortages (negative adjustments) should first be deducted from the Union status stock where there is a positive balance.
-If this stock adjustment exhausts the Union status stock, the remaining balance of the adjustment should be made against any non-Union stock.
+- shortages (negative adjustments) should first be deducted from the EU status stock where there is a positive balance.
+If this stock adjustment exhausts the UK and EU status stock, the remaining balance of the adjustment should be made against any non-UK and non-EU stock.
 You’ll need to make a declaration to free circulation

-- excesses (positive adjustments) should first be added to Union status stock, unless the excess existed when the goods were first received at the warehouse
+- excesses (positive adjustments) should first be added to UK and EU status stock, unless the excess existed when the goods were first received at the warehouse

 - excesses and shortages can be ‘off-set’ that is, adjusted against each other, if the goods concerned are equivalent